himyjan/goodtube/README.md

 I would like to say a huge THANK YOU to everyone who has been a part of this project so far.
 Your support really means a lot to me and I hope everyone is enjoying using GoodTube.

 Over the last few months, I've been working hard on turning this into an official browser extension.
-This has not been an easy task...I've spent a lot of late nights spent coding, trying different things until, finally, everything came together.
+This has not been an easy task...I've spent a lot of late nights coding, trying different things until, finally, everything came together.

 ⭐⭐ *I'm very happy to announce that the official GoodTube Browser Extension has now been released!!*  ⭐⭐